Mr. Sunshine (South Korean TV series)

 Mr. Sunshine is a South Korean television series written by Kim Eun-sook and directed by Lee Eung-bok, starring Lee Byung-hun, Kim Tae-ri, Yoo Yeon-seok, Kim Min-jung, and Byun Yo-han.
 The series is set in Hanseong (present-day Seoul) in the early 1900s, and focuses on activists fighting for Korea's independence.
 It aired on tvN from July 7 to September 30, 2018, every Saturday and Sunday at 21:00 (KST), and premiered internationally on Netflix.

-Upon its final broadcast, Mr. Sunshine was the third highest-rated series in Korean cable television history, with the last episode reaching 18.129% and netting an average rating of 12.955%, the highest average rating ever recorded for cable television at the time.
-Critically, it was acclaimed for its cinematography and storytelling, as well as its strong female characters and portrayal of the lower classes.
+Upon its final broadcast, Mr. Sunshine was the third highest-rated series in Korean cable television history, with the last episode reaching 18.129%.
+Critically, it was acclaimed for its cinematography and storytelling, as well as its strong female characters and portrayal of the common people.
 At the 55th Baeksang Arts Awards, it received eight nominations and a Best Actor win for Lee Byung-hun.

 Synopsis

-Mr. Sunshine centrers on Eugene Choi, who was born into slavery in Joseon.
+Mr. Sunshine centers on Eugene Choi, who was born into slavery in Joseon.
 After his father is beaten to death and his mother dies protecting him, young Eugene escapes to the United States at the time of the 1871 Shinmiyangyo incident with the help of a Christian missionary.
 He grows up in New York City and becomes a Marine Corps officer.

 When he returns to Korea as a captain serving in the US legation in Hanseong, Eugene meets and falls in love with Go Ae-shin, a nobleman's granddaughter who is secretly a freedom fighter and a sniper for the Righteous Army.
 However, their love is challenged by their different classes and the presence of Kim Hui-seong, a nobleman from a prominent family who has been Ae-shin's betrothed since childhood.

-Eugene also encounters Gu Dong-mae, a ruthless samurai; and Kudo Hina, the Joseon-born widow of a wealthy Japanese man and owner of the popular "Glory Hotel".
+Eugene also encounters Gu Dong-mae, a ruthless samurai, and Kudo Hina, the Joseon-born widow of a wealthy Japanese man and owner of the popular Glory Hotel.

 As he discovers a plot by the Empire of Japan to colonize Korea, Eugene becomes embroiled in the fight for his birth country's sovereignty.